nginx/unit-docs/source/configuration.rst

 If :samp:`recursive` is set to :samp:`false` (default), Unit chooses the *rightmost* address of the *last* field named in :samp:`client_ip` as the originating IP of the request.
-In the example, it is set to 198.51.100.178 for requests from 192.0.2.0/24 or 198.51.100.0/24.
+In the example, it's set to 198.51.100.178 for requests from 192.0.2.0/24 or 198.51.100.0/24.

 If :samp:`recursive` is set to :samp:`true`, Unit inspects all :samp:`client_ip` fields in reverse order.
 Each is traversed from right to left until the first non-trusted address; if found, it's chosen as the originating IP.
-In the example above with :samp:`"recursive": true`, the client IP would be set to 203.0.113.195 because 198.51.100.178 is also trusted;
+In the previous example with :samp:`"recursive": true`, the client IP would be set to 203.0.113.195 because 198.51.100.178 is also trusted;
 this simplifies working behind multiple reverse proxies.